 Fig: 1.4 PASTA Threat Categories

-PASTA focuses to bring business destinations and technical prerequisites together.
-It utilizes multiple plans and elicitation tools in various stages.
-This strategy hoists the threat-modelling cycle to a vital level by including key decision-makers and requiring security contribution from tasks, administration, engineering, and improvement.
-Generally viewed as a risk-driven structure, PASTA utilizes an attacker driven viewpoint to create an asset-driven output as threat identification and scoring.
+he main function of P.A.S.T.A. is to bring technical prerequisites and business destinations together.
+Multiple plans and tools are used in different stages.
+Using this strategy, the threat modeling cycle is divided into many vital levels i.e., administration engineering, key decision-makers, acquiring security contribution from tasks, and improvement.
+P.A.S.T.A. is generally viewed as a risk-driven structure, and it utilizes viewpoint driven by an attacker to create an asset-driven output for threat scoring and identification.

-LINDDUN (linkability, identifiability, nonrepudiation, detectability, disclosure of information, unawareness, noncompliance) focuses on privacy concerns and can be used for data security.
-Consisting of six steps, LINDDUN provides a systematic approach to privacy assessment.
+Its full form is Linkability, identifiability, nonrepudiation, detectability, disclosure of information, unawareness, noncompliance.
+It focuses on the user’s privacy and data security.
+It consists of six core steps and provides a seamless approach towards privacy settlement.

 Fig: 1.5 LINDDUN Methodology Steps